Cell Biology of the Intestine

 Dr. Andrew Clark, Junior Group Leader

-Joint research group with the University of Tübingen
+Joint Research Group with the University of Tübingen

 Research Summary